Skip to content

 How do I add a device?

-1: Using the command line via ssh you can add a new device by changing to the directory of your LibreNMS install and typing:
+1: On the command line, connect with ssh.
+Then change to the directory of your LibreNMS install and run:

 lnms device:add [hostname or ip]